How to Respond to a Bad Performance Review

 If the review is accurate, use it as an opportunity to figure out ways to improve your performance.
 If however, after being brutally honest with yourself, you decide that the assessment is inaccurate, it may reveal that your boss is—either unintentionally or purposely—overlooking your accomplishments.
 These are the steps to follow after getting a bad performance review.

 The first thing to do is...nothing.
 Give yourself some time to calm down before making a move.
 In the immediate aftermath of the review, you may feel sad or angry.
 It can be dangerous to respond to your boss while in this state of mind.
 You may say something that you will regret later on.

 Read and Analyze the Review

 Take at least 24 hours to go over your boss's evaluation.
 This will give you time to carefully—and hopefully honestly—consider everything in it.
 Try to understand the feedback and come up with a list of questions about things that are confusing.
-Ask yourself if the criticism he or she gave is truly unjustified or if it just offends you.
+Ask yourself if the criticism they gave is truly unjustified or if it just offends you.
 Don't let your feelings get in the way of objectivity.

 Decide Whether to Meet With Your Boss

 Meeting with your boss may not be mandatory in your organization, but it is usually a smart move.
 A face-to-face talk should provide a chance to share your point of view.
 Forgo a meeting if there is absolutely no chance your boss will listen to anything you have to say or any discussion will escalate into an argument.